wangzheng422/ansible-dr-demo/planning/ansible-dr-design-en.md

     *   **Objective**: To automatically and in real-time synchronize underlying storage data and related metadata to the disaster recovery site by listening for PV (PersistentVolume), PVC (PersistentVolumeClaim), VolumeSnapshot, and VolumeSnapshotContent events within specified namespaces in the primary OpenShift cluster.
 This mode offers the fastest response and is the primary means of data synchronization.
 2.  **Mode Two: Scheduled Proactive Sync**
     *   **Core**: AAP Workflow Scheduler.
     *   **Objective**: To periodically (e.g., hourly) perform a comprehensive scan and synchronization of all PVs, PVCs, VolumeSnapshots, and VolumeSnapshotContents within specified namespaces at the primary site.
-This serves as a supplement and validation to the event-driven mode, ensuring eventual data consistency and preventing data discrepancies due to lost events.
+This serves as a supplement and validation to the event-driven mode, ensuring eventual data consistency and preventing data discrepancies due to lost events. **Additionally, this mode compares resources between the primary and DR sites and deletes resources that exist on the DR site but have been deleted from the primary site, ensuring an exact mirror of the DR environment.**
 3.  **Mode Three: Manual Failover**
     *   **Core**: AAP Workflow.
     *   **Objective**: In the event of a disaster, an administrator manually triggers a standardized workflow to rebuild storage and restore application services at the disaster recovery site.